pmazumder3927/udtube/configs/README.md

-The files in this folder are example YAML configuration files showing UDTube's use with English and Russian data sets from [Universal Dependencies](https://universaldependencies.org/).
+The files in this directory are example YAML configuration files showing UDTube's use with English and Russian data sets from [Universal Dependencies](https://universaldependencies.org/).